Venoct-Euphrosyne/Backrooms-Mobs/README.md

 Current Mobs:
 Bacteria (sounds in development),
 Smiler (in development).

+If there is a single issue with ANY mob please contact me.

 License located in the Backrooms-Mobs section is for all software.
 Both Licenses located in the BP and RP sections target only the pack_icon.png